Thyroid Function Test Kit

 -

 Yes, this test can be used to see how well your treatment is working.
-If you’re getting tested to check if you’re treatment is working properly, make sure you’re taking your treatment properly and have listed any medications during your order questionnaire.
+If you’re getting tested to check if you’re treatment is working properly, make sure you’re taking your treatment properly and have listed any medications you take when you request your test kit.

 -